How to Filter Bot Traffic in Google Analytics

 Screen resolution anomalies

-The strongest signal.
-Bots often run in headless browsers with unusual or square screen resolutions like 1280x1200, 800x600, or 1024x1024.
-Real visitors almost never have these.
-In GA4, check Reports > Tech > Tech details and filter by screen resolution.
+Start with screen resolution.
+Bots often run headless browsers at unusual or square resolutions like 1280x1200, 800x600, or 1024x1024, which real visitors almost never use.
+In Google Analytics, open Reports > Tech > Tech details and break it down by screen resolution.

 Geographic clusters with zero engagement